Edt-2000/Edt-2000-microcontrollers/src/PowerBar/README.md

 ## Web socket handling

-Before running the main loop, the main setup setups the Web socket handling which responds to incoming web socket messages.
-These messages can either update the global settings, or change the current animation:
+Before the main loop is active, the main setup setups the Web socket handling which responds to incoming web socket messages and sends back the current state of the system.
+These incoming messages can either update the global settings, or change the current animation:

 ```mermaid